cuiboyuan/GSS2017_Life_Satisfaction_Analysis/README.md

 AAIpsmGG.csv is the raw data file of 2017 GSS extracted from CHASS website.

 The gss_cleaning.R file, written by professor Rohan Alexandar and Sam Cateno, is used to clean the raw data of GSS; both gss_labels.txt and gss_dict.txt are used by this file.
 The gss.csv is the output data file.

+Note: base off the GSS data license, it is not recommended to upload the data to Github, so we have removed the content of AAIpsmGG.csv and gss.csv.
+However, to reproduce the report from Rmd file, you can download the GSS 2017 data from CHASS website http://dc.chass.utoronto.ca/myaccess.html yourself.